PomoTasks25/PomoTasks25.github.io/README.md

         <p>As we do not collect or store personal data beyond what is necessary for the payment process, user rights pertaining to data access, modification, or deletion may be limited.
 For any concerns or requests related to your data, please contact us directly.</p>

         <h2>Data Security</h2>
-        <p>Your payment data is secure as it is processed through Revenue Cat, a third-party payment processing service, which implements its own security measures.
-We do not handle orstore this data on our servers.</p>
+        <p>Your payment data is secure as it is processed through Revenue Cat, a third-party payment processing service, whichimplements its own security measures.
+We do not handle or store this data on our servers.</p>

         <h2>Children’s Privacy</h2>
         <p>Our application is intended for a general audience and does not knowingly collect or solicit personal information from anyone under the age of 13.</p>